openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 : REQUIRED, the "jti" (JWT token ID) claim of the JWT being identified, defined in {{RFC7519}}

-The "JWT ID" Subject Identifier Format is identified by the name `jwt-id`
+The "JWT ID" Subject Identifier Format is identified by the name `jwt-id`.

 Below is a non-normative example of Subject Identifier for the `jwt-id` Subject Identifier Format.